awslabs/duvet/design/duplicates/spec.md

 - `implementation` — cap for `implementation` duplicate sets.
   Positive integer.
 - `types` — the claim-form family: an array of allowed form sets, each set written as form names joined by `+`.
-A claim class of size greater than one whose form set is a subset of no member of the family fails [§2.4](#exclusivity).
+A claim class whose non-`spec` members bear two or more distinct claim forms fails [§2.4](#exclusivity) unless that form set is a subset of some member of the family.
 This is the coherence-cell mechanism of
   [Decision 14](decisions.md#decision-14): the release notes name the family value that restores prior behavior.